kfcboxmaster/SDPFinal/README.md

 The Singleton pattern ensures that there is only one instance of the `ConstructionCompany` class.
 The Factory pattern is used to create different types of `IHouse` objects.
 The Decorator pattern adds additional features to `IHouse` objects.
 The Strategy pattern allows the selection of materials used to build a house.
 The Observer pattern notifies `Client` objects about updates in the `ConstructionCompany`.
 Lastly, the Adapter pattern adapts the interface of a third-party `CostEstimationService` to the `CostEstimator` interface used in the application.
 Each of these patterns contributes to making the code more flexible, maintainable, and understandable.

 ##### **_It was hard to implement and took more effort than expected.
 However, it was a great learning experience for us._**

+# Future improvements
+- Add more design patterns
+- Add more features to the application
+- Improve the UI
+- Add tests
+- Add more comments

 ## References
 - https://www.w3schools.com/java/